guptavashisht24/shop-pyth./README.md

 grant all privileges on shop.* to 'virtualrahul'@'localhost';

                            OR
-tweak the database settings in shop/settings.py accordingly, but be sure to run migrate!
+tweak the database settings in shop/settings.py accordingly, but be sure to run migrate and create cachetable